PluralKit/PluralKit/docs/content/api/models.md

 Every PluralKit entity has two IDs: a short (5 or 6 character) ID and a longer UUID.
 The short ID is unique across the resource (a member can have the same short ID as a system, for example), while the UUID is consistent for the lifetime of the entity and globally unique across the bot.

+The PluralKit Discord bot can be configured to display short IDs in uppercase, or (in the case of 6-character IDs) as two parts of 3 characters separated by a dash (for example, `EXA-MPL`).
+For convenience, IDs are accepted by the API in any format displayable by the bot.

 ### System model

 |key|type|notes|